-Luckily, the Port of Seattle and Seattle-Tacoma International Airport have a “Port Valet” service that can save you a lot of time and headache.
+The Port of Seattle and Seattle-Tacoma International Airport have a “Port Valet” service for cruise passengers that can save you a lot of time and headache.
 If you’re taking a cruise from Seattle and plan on flying home from the airport, then you’ll want to take advantage of this little-known cruise perk.

 So how can you take advantage?

 First, you’ll have to enroll.
 That can be done on the Port Valet website up until 4:00 p.m. the first day of your cruise.
 After that time, you can still enroll on the ship.
 It’s a good idea to simply enroll early online before the cruise.
 If you do wait, any questions you have should be able to be address by the Guest Services desk on the ship.

 The night before your cruise ends, you’ll have airline boarding passes and special luggage tags delivered.
 Place these tags on your checked bags and then set them outside of your room.
 The ship’s crew will pick them up for you.

 From there, your luggage is delivered directly to your airport, so you don’t have to check those bags.
 The next time you see them will be on the luggage carousel when you land back home.

 Want to track your bags?
 You can do so at https://portvalet.maketraveleasier.com

 Currently, Alaska Airlines, American Airlines, Delta, JetBlue, Southwest Airlines, and United Airlines participate in the program.
 If flying a different airline, then you won’t be able to take advantage.

 What flight times work for the Port Valet service?
 What if I fly out the next day?

 Before you sign up, you’ll want to be sure your flight falls within the window to be eligible for Port Valet.
 For most airlines, the flight must be between 12 p.m. on debarkation day and 1:30 a.m. the next morning.
 For Southwest, the eligible window is between 12 p.m. and 4 p.m. on the day the ship arrives back in Seattle.